Constructive plaquette compilation for the parity architecture: Detailed algorithm description

 \subsection{Constrained optimization problems}

 Constrained optimization problems include side conditions that have to be satisfied when minimizing the cost function.
+This is done by introducing the side conditions as constraints of the form

+where $C_V$ is the total value of the constraint, in addition to the Hamiltonian of Eq.~\eqref{hamiltonian}.
 Product constraints of the form $\prod_{i} \hat\sigma_z^{(i)} = \pm 1$ can be added in the parity mapping directly, as shown in Ref.~\cite{compiler_paper}.
 General constraints of polynomial form require a different approach.
 Instead of adding these constraints as penalty terms in the cost function, it is also possible to satisfy them directly by restricting the driver dynamics.
 In Ref.~\cite{constraint_paper}, this is investigated in detail for the parity architecture.
 The idea is that the initial state of the quantum algorithm satisfies the constraints and the dynamics do not allow it to evolve into a state that does not satisfy them, for example, by an exchange Hamiltonian

 where $\langle i, j \rangle$ are qubits that feature in polynomial constraints.
 In order to realise these interactions in quantum machines~\cite{, exchange_supercond_martines, exchange_transmon, exchange_rydberg, exchange_rydbergZoller}, it is important that they are geometrically local.
 This puts the additional restriction on compilation that the qubits in each side conditions have to be next to each other.
 For our algorithm, one way to do this is by arranging all the qubits that are in side conditions in groups on the bottom qubit row of the layout.
 In Fig.~\ref{fig:ex_sum_constraints}, an example with two side conditions, each consisting of two interactions, is compiled.
 The first step of the algorithm puts the four resulting qubits on the bottom row of the layout and then the algorithm continues exactly as described in the previous sections.